grame-cncm/faust/architecture/autodiff/README.md

     - `l2` (default) &mdash; L-2 norm.

-- supply `-lr|--learningrate <rate>` to set a floating-point number to use as the learning rate (if not provided, the default 0.1).
+- supply `-lr|--learningrate <rate>` to set a floating-point number to use as the learning rate (if not provided, the default value is 0.1).

 ```shell
 outputdir=~/tmp/faust-autodiff